 Looming (2016) is a moving sculpture of circling shapes.
-The stretching textile material is processed into a lightweight construction.
+The stretching textile is processed into a lightweight construction.
 The person wearing the sculpture enters into a dialogue with the floating circles.
 The work investigates the scope of the human body and its effect on the surrounding space.

 The loom is a moving construction, the cadence measured by the beat of weaving repeated patterns.